Last Chance for Americans Abroad to Get Caught Up with the IRS and Claim a Stimulus Payment

 If you have US citizen kids living with you abroad, there’s even more money available to you.

-The Child Tax Credit in 2021 was expanded to up to $3,600 per child depending on where you lived for the majority of the year – and it is refundable.
-That means you don’t need to owe tax to benefit from the credit, you just need to file the return and you will receive it as a payment.
+The Child Tax Credit was expanded to up to $3,600 per child in 2021, depending on where you lived for the majority of the year, and it is refundable.
+That means you don’t need to owe tax to benefit from the credit; you just need to file the return, and you will receive it as a payment.

 Here’s what’s required: